SFDC-Assets/contact-tracing-explorer/README.md

 # Contact Tracing LWC

-This is a d3.js based interactive contact tracing graph
+This is a d3.js based interactive contact tracing graph for Work.com

+This component depends on Health Cloud or Work.com

-To use, add the contactTracingGraph component to the Account object page layout in Work.com Double click to expand nodes, right click to get context on the node.
+To use, add the contactTracingGraph component to the Account object page layout in Work.com<br>
+To interact with the graph: double click to expand nodes, right click to get context on the node.<br>
-Can filter on a date range, so now you can have interessting contact tracing discussions.
+Can filter on date ranges as well.<br>

 The screenshot below shows it added to an account record page.
 The graph will center on the account (i.e. employee) you are looking at.